Benoy

-Benoy is an international firm of architects, master planners, interior architects and graphic designers working from design studios in the United Kingdom, Singapore, Hong Kong, Shanghai and Beijing.
+Benoy is an international firm of architects, master planners, interior architects, landscape architects and graphic designers working from design studios in the United Kingdom, Singapore, Hong Kong, Shanghai, Beijing, and Montréal.
 The company is primarily known for its global retail architecture.
-Notable projects include The Westfield London building in the UK, The Elements shopping centre in Hong Kong, and The ION mall in Singapore.
+Notable projects include the Westfield London building in the UK, Elements shopping mall in Hong Kong, the ION mall and the Jewel Changi Airport in Singapore, and Iconsiam in Bangkok, Thailand.

 Company history

-Benoy began in 1947 as a three-man architect firm designing cowsheds in rural Nottinghamshire.
-Over the last 70 years it has grown internationally, and now has offices in London, Hong Kong, Shanghai, Shenzen, Singapore, Mumbai and LA.

-The company was headed by its chairman, Graham Cartledge CBE, who has been with the company since 1974 but now being run and by Tom Cartledge who is taking to company in a "different" direction.
+Building on their strong retail heritage, Benoy works across multiple sectors and geographies, blending art and science, creativity and commerciality, with a full range of design services backed by data, insights and analysis.
+They combine creative flair with high-tech capabilities, plus a deep understanding of global trends, local cultures and client needs.

+Operating in Europe, the Middle East, Asia and the Americas, Benoy shapes places and experiences that go beyond the expected, transforming the world we live in for today and tomorrow.

+The company CEO is Tom Cartledge.

-Notable projects include ICONSIAM in Bangkok, London’s first Westfield Shopping Centre and Elements Mall, in Hong Kong.
+Notable projects include Iconsiam in Bangkok, London's first Westfield Shopping Centre and the Elements mall in Hong Kong.